Two pair of hands grasping layed over a transparent picture of a river.

 We can help you support your favorite causes while getting the benefits of the exchange.

 Giving to your favorite charity can be very rewarding.
-We can help you determine the best strategies for fulfilling those goals.
+We can help you determine a suitable strategy to fulfill those goals.

 Plus, gifts to charity are one of the best tax-saving opportunities available.
 Not only does the charity itself benefit, but the taxpayer receives a tax deduction, at least to a certain limit.
 We offer several tools, such as donor-advised funds, qualified charitable distributions from IRAs in leu of required minimum distributions, charitable trusts or gifting appreciated assets in-kind.